Localization from Infinitesimal Kinetic Grading: Finite-size Scaling, Kibble-Zurek Dynamics and Applications in Sensing: Introduction

 The static analysis presented above is complemented by a dynamical study.
 A central objective of this work is to examine non-equilibrium processes initiated from the ground state deep within the localized phase and subsequently driven across the transition point.
 The system experiences a critical slowing down, which leads to an impulse regime near the critical point and the system can no longer adiabatically follow the instantaneous ground state.
 The quantum Kibble–Zurek mechanism \cite{dziarmaga2010dynamics,polkovnikov2011colloquium,kibble2007phase,kibble1976topology,zurek1985cosmological,zurek1996cosmological} in its quantum extension describes how systems deviate from adiabatic evolution, which provides a universal framework for describing defect formation, scaling laws, and non-adiabatic dynamics in the vicinity of continuous phase transitions.
 The KZM framework has been proven effective in quantum phase transition studies through its application to systems that cross a single quantum critical point under linear or nonlinear ramps \cite{zurek2005dynamics,dziarmaga2005dynamics,polkovnikov2005universal,damski2007dynamics,sen2008defect,bermudez2009topology,deng2009dynamical,chandran2013kibble}.
 Within this approach, the non-equilibrium dynamics near criticality follow universal Kibble–Zurek scaling (KZS), which provides an independent dynamical verification of the critical exponents extracted from the static analysis.
 Recently, increasing attention has turned toward extending this paradigm to the localization transitions \cite{huang2014kibble,roosz2014nonequilibrium,morales2014resonant,serbyn2014quantum,liu2015universal,sinha2019kibble,bu2022quantum,bu2023kibble,liang2024quantum,wang2025driven}.
 Such studies are gaining importance not only for the advancement of theoretical understanding, but also due to their experimental relevance and potential applications in emerging quantum technologies \cite{meldgin2016probing,anquez2016quantum,clark2016universal,chiu2018quantum}.

+Based on the study of quantum criticality, we show that the system under study has important applications in quantum metrology \cite{giovannetti2006quantum}.
+We show that designed probe can achieve quantum enhanced sensing in a region stretched all the way in the extended phase to the transition point, for single-particle case, allowing for ultra-precision weak-field sensing.
+Moreover, we resort to dynamical sensing protocols via sudden quench to encode the unknown parameter $\alpha$ in the probe state.
+The dynamical sensors have certain advantages over the adiabatic counterparts, e.g., offering the protocol time as an additional resource for the scaling, overcoming the obstacles of critical slowing down, or designing better sensing protocols via the sudden quench strategy in comparison to the finite-time ramp required for implementing adiabatic protocols in reality.

 The organization of the paper is as follows: In Sec.~\ref{sec:model}, we describe our Hamiltonian comprising only with modulated hopping.
 In Sec.~\ref{sec:qc}, we set the background of localization length, inverse participation ratio, fidelity susceptibility. we study the localization properties with modulated hopping co-efficient.
 We perform finite size scaling analysis and extract critical exponents that reveal exotic critical properties of the localization transition.
 In Sec.~\ref{sec:kzs}, we investigate quantum criticality through dynamical driving to study the KZS.
+We went on investigating quantum sensing applicability in Sec.~\ref{sec:fisher}.
 In Sec.~\ref{sec:conc}, we summarize our results.